DanielMFernandes/CCNA_Course_Notes/Course_Notes/RIP_and_EIGRP.md

 RIP doesn’t care about interface AD cost (RIP cost is 120), only “hops”.

-Since both have an equal number of “hops”, both paths appear in the DEFAULT ROUTE (Gateway of Last Resort)
+Since both have an equal number of “hops” (looking at R4), both paths appear in the DEFAULT ROUTE (Gateway of Last Resort)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/1deccb54-02e0-4d3b-b203-277d656504b3)